opengeos/leafmap/docs/index.md

 -   Add custom legends and colorbars to the map.
 -   Perform geospatial analysis using WhiteboxTools and whiteboxgui.
 -   Create split-panel map and linked maps.
--   Publish interactive maps with only one line of code.
+-   Publish interactive maps with a single line of code.

 ## Demo